In-in correlators and scattering amplitudes on a causal set: Conclusion

 The similarities between the discrete in-in formalism and the continuum formalism of \cite{Dickinson:2013lsa} make comparisons between the discrete and the continuum possible.
 For example, one can show that in 1+1-dimensional Minkowski space with an interaction region confined to a finite causal diamond, the contribution from a diagram containing only retarded propagators (and no Feynman propagators) is equal to the $\rho\rightarrow\infty$ limit of the ensemble average of the same diagram in the discrete.
 The key that makes this calculation possible is that in 1+1 dimensions the retarded propagator is constant.
 Investigating whether this correspondence persists for diagrams which contain Feynman propagators/in higher dimensions is another direction for future research.

-\acknowledgments The authors thank Calvin Chen, Eli Hawkins, Kasia Rejzner and Andrew Tolley for discussions on this work.
+\acknowledgments The authors thank Calvin Chen, Eli Hawkins, Ian Jubb, Kasia Rejzner, Rafael Sorkin, Andrew Tolley and Yasaman Yazdi for discussions on this work.
 EA is supported by the STFC Consolidated Grant ST/W507519/1.
 FD acknowledges the support of the Leverhulme/Royal Society interdisciplinary APEX grant APX/R1/180098.
-FD is supported in part by STFC grant ST/P000762/1.
+FD is supported in part by STFC grants ST/P000762/1 and ST/W006537/1.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Economic Development and Innovation.
 AN is funded by the President’s PhD Scholarship from Imperial College London and the Canada First Research Excellence Fund through the Arthur B. McDonald Canadian Astroparticle Physics Research Institute.
 AN also appreciates the hospitality received as a visitor at the Perimeter Institute for Theoretical Physics during the completion of this work.
 SZ is supported by STFC grant ST/W006537/1 and STFC Consolidated Grant ST/X000575/1.